Financial Aid Central

-J. Sargeant Reynolds Community College participates in the William D. Ford Federal Direct Loan Program, offered through the Department of Education.
-Federal Stafford loans are low-interest, long-term loans.
-A student must be enrolled for at least six credits in an eligible certificate or degree program and be making satisfactory academic progress in order to be eligible for a Federal Stafford Loan.
+Reynolds Community College participates in the William D. Ford Federal Direct Loan Program, offered through the Department of Education.
+Federal Stafford loans are low-interest, longterm loans.

 Students with financial need can obtain a subsidized Federal Direct Stafford Loan.This means the U.S. Department of Education will pay the interest charges to the student’s lender as long as the student is enrolled on at least a half-time basis (6 or more credits) and during a six-month period following enrollment (grace period).
 At the end of the grace period, repayment of the loan will begin and interest begins to accrue to the student borrower.
-Repayment may extend up to ten years but borrowers must make payments of at least $50 per month.
 Students who do not qualify for the subsidized (need-based) Federal Direct Stafford Loan can obtain an unsubsidized (non-need-based) Federal Direct Stafford Loan.
-Unlike the subsidized Loan, the student is responsible for the interest obligation while enrolled.
-The student, while enrolled on at least a half-time basis (6 or more credits), may pay interest only or have the interest capitalized (added to the principal).
-The interest rate for both types of loans is currently fixed at 6.8%.
+Unlike the subsidized Loan, the interest will accrue while the student is enrolled.
+While enrolled on at least a half-time basis (6 or more credits), the student may pay interest only or have the interest capitalized (added to the principal).
+See the current interest rates at studentaid.ed.gov.

 The Office of Financial Aid must approve all federal loans and reserves the right to refuse loan applications due to academic deficiency or evidence that a student may have difficulty managing loan debt.